-• To get information in a way that you can understand, call Member Services.
-Our plan has free interpreter services available to answer questions in different languages.

-Our plan can also give you materials in languages other than English and in formats such as large print, braille, or audio.
-Buckeye Health Plan - MyCare Ohio (Medicare-Medicaid Plan) wants to make sure you understand your health plan information.
-We can send future materials to you in Spanish or in alternate formats if you ask for it this way.
+- To get information in a way that you can understand, call Member Services.
+Our plan has free interpreter services available to answer questions in different languages. - Our plan can also give you materials in languages other than English including Spanish and in formats such as large print, braille, or audio. - Buckeye Health Plan MyCare Ohio (Medicare-Medicaid Plan) wants to make sure you understand your health plan information.
+We can send future materials to you in languages other than English or in alternate formats if you ask for it this way.
 This is called a "standing request."
 We will document your choice.
 Please call us if:

-- · You want to get your materials in Spanish or in an alternate format; or - You want to change the language (English/Spanish) or format that we send you materials.
+- You want to get your materials in a language other than English or in an alternate format; or - \circ You want to change the language or format that we send you materials.